Shougo/ddc.vim/README.md

 # ddc.vim

-Note: It is alpha version!!
+Note: It is beta version!!
 You can test it.

 > Dark deno powered completion framework for neovim/Vim8